Pamikk/codes/CUDA/notes.md

       + aggregate launch
         + one thread collect the work of multiple threads and launch a single grid
   + Memory Visibility
-    + ops on global mem made by a parent thread before the launch are visibile tot hte child
+    + ops on global mem made by a parent thread before the launch are visibile to the child
       + ops made by the child are visible to the parent after the child returns and the parent has syncrhonized
     + a thred's block mem and a block's local mem
   + Nesting Depth(24)